Xirado/JDUI/README.md

 ```

 > [!WARNING]
 > This library is a work in progress.
-API breakage may (and probably will) happen!
+Features are missing and API breakage is likely!

 ## Features
 * Easily create isolated message "views" (as we will call them from now on) and make them interactive with 0 boilerplate